Les bienfaits cachés des plantes sur le moral et la concentration - Verdeia

 Start with three: one large, one medium, one trailing.
 Leave “empty” spaces so the eye can rest.

-Yes, if the room is very bright and airy (window), with well-drained substrate.
+Yes, if the room is very bright and airy (window), with well-drained soil.
 Otherwise, favor the balcony.

 I’m often away: what to choose?